10eit/10eit/README.md

 #### Computational Theories 🤖.

 * Complexity theory and Model Theory (FOL with database theory)
+* Learning/Optimization Theory in ML.

-I am actively seeking for job opportunities in 2026 Spring (for Intern) and 2026 Fall (for Permanent), a brief introduction of myself can be reached on [LinkedIn](https://www.linkedin.com/in/yanlin-fu-4b6886222/), detailed CV is available on request.
+I am actively seeking for job opportunities in 2026 Spring (for Intern after March) and 2026 Fall (for Permanent), a brief introduction of myself can be reached on [LinkedIn](https://www.linkedin.com/in/yanlin-fu-4b6886222/), detailed CV is available on request.